 Sleep disorders are common to the general population and can have a variety of effects on individual’s mood, performance, and health.
 Insomnia is the perception of poor quality sleep due to difficulty falling asleep, waking up frequently with difficulty returning to sleep, and/or early morning rising.
+However, CBT for sleep disorders and insomnia has shown to be very effective.
 If you suffer from sleep disorders you may be experiencing:

 - Sleep for short periods of time

 - Stay awake for much of the night

 - Worry thoughts about sleep “I’ll never fall asleep and tomorrow I’ll be unable to function”

 - Disruptive sleep/wake schedule

 Cognitive behavioral therapy can help with chronic and acute sleep disorders.
 Chronic sleep disorders typically persist for one month or longer.
 Use of substances such as caffeine, alcohol, nicotine and other substances may all complicate the course and treatment of sleep disorders.
 Treatment of the underlying cause (i.e. stress, mood disorder) may resolve or improve sleep.

 CBT for sleep disorders and insomnia is very effective.
 Cognitive behavioral therapy targets thoughts and actions that disrupt sleep.
 Clients learn and practice sleep hygiene, stimulus control, sleep scheduling, and learn strategies to increase the sleep drive.
 Clients also learn how to control their breathing, and decrease muscle tension and practices these techniques apart from a sleep routine.
 Treatment is designed to target sleep anxiety through helping people identify, challenge, and replace negative, inaccurate sleep thoughts with accurate and positive thoughts “I am not falling asleep, but I have had many other nights such as this and functioned reasonably well.”